Coaching for Highly Sensitive Leaders Ready to Redefine Midlife

-Midlife reckonings typically have recognizable flavors.
+Midlife callings for highly sensitive people typically have recognizable themes.

 Working Together